 we should also do to the other side!

 See this in action at the Algebra Balance Animation.

 What we want is an answer like "x = ...",

 but the +5 is in the way of that!

 We can cancel out the +5 with a −5 (because 5−5=0)

 Have a Try Yourself

-Now practice on this Simple Algebra Worksheet and then check your answers on the page after.
+Now practice on this Simple Algebra Worksheet and then check your answers.
 Try to use the steps we have shown you here, rather than just guessing!